 - ‘The Emergence of Memory’ by Lynne Sharon Schwartz (ed.)

-Interviews with the late W.G.
+Interviews with, and essays about, the late W.G.
 Sebald.

 - ‘Across the Land and the Water’ by W.G.
 Sebald

 Selected poems, 1964–2001.